22cryys56p-beep/Command_Center/SESSION_START.md

 **Verify the repository.
 Verify the files.
 Verify the governing documents.
-Verify the authoritative architecture and current matrix boundary.
+Verify the authoritative architecture, the current matrix boundary, and the ACP registry.
 Then implement.**